arushisharmaa/energy-project-1/README.md

 This is a cache simulator written in Python that simulates the behavior of an L1 cache, L2 cache, and DRAM memory subsystem based on memory trace files.

+Here is a link to our report with more details: https://docs.google.com/document/d/1MnymevvOJSRQI9yqrvzd6Hs_3ozKfGV84ti3b6q9F4w/edit?usp=sharing

 ## Installation

 To run the cache simulator, follow these steps: